St. Patrick Street

 Blarney Woolen Mills

-Located on the Blarney Woolen Mills site, the Woolen Mills gift shop specializes in the tweed and wool garments for which Blarney is famed for.
+Located on the Blarney Woolen Mills site, the Woolen Mills gift shop which specialises in the tweed and wool garments for which Blarney is famed for.
 A wide range of Irish gifts and souvenirs provide the perfect gifts for loved ones back home.

 More details available here.